Advancing Community-Engaged Research to Address Climate Driven Health Disparities

 PRINCIPAL INVESTIGATORS Katherine Dickinson and Katherine James

-The MW ACE-CH Hub explores how Mountain West’s rural and urban communities are experiencing climate stressors by identifying community-driven priorities and opportunities to advance climate justice and build capacity for research and action.
+The MW ACE-CH Hub explores how Mountain West’s rural and urban communities are experiencing climate stressors by identifying community-driven priorities and opportunities to understand the relationship between climate and health and build capacity for research and action.
 The hub engages communities in conversations and collective storytelling to facilitate learning, establishes partnerships and identifies resources to plan for climate resilience, and supports youth engagement to encourage intergenerational capacity.

 MW ACE-CH FOCUS: Poor air quality, Drought, Wildfires, Extreme heat